Flixborough disaster: The explosion

-At about 16:53 on Saturday 1 June 1974, there was a massive release of hot cyclohexane in the area of the missing reactor 5, followed shortly by ignition of the resulting cloud of flammable vapour and a massive explosion in the plant.
-It virtually demolished the site.
-Since the accident took place at a weekend there were relatively few people on site: of the 72 people on-site at the time, 28 were killed and 36 injured.
-Fires continued on-site for more than ten days.
+At about 16:53 on 1 June 1974, there was a massive release of hot cyclohexane in the area of the missing reactor 5, followed shortly by ignition of the resulting huge cloud of flammable vapour and a massive explosion in the plant.
+The explosion virtually demolished the site.
+As it was a weekend there were relatively few people on site: of the 72 people on-site at the time, 28 were killed and 36 injured.
+Fires burned on-site for more than ten days.
 Off-site there were no fatalities, but 50 injuries were reported and about 2,000 properties damaged.

 The occupants of the works laboratory had seen the release and evacuated the building before the release ignited; most survived.
 None of the 18 occupants of the plant control room survived, nor did any records of plant readings.
 The explosion appeared to have been in the general area of the reactors and after the accident only two possible sites for leaks before the explosion were identified: "the 20 inch bypass assembly with the bellows at both ends torn asunder was found jack-knifed on the plinth beneath" and there was a 50-inch long split in nearby 8-inch nominal bore stainless steel pipework".

 Court of Inquiry

 Immediately after the accident, New Scientist commented presciently on the normal official response to such events, but hoped that the opportunity would be taken to introduce effective government regulation of hazardous process plants.

-The Secretary of State for Employment set up a Court of Inquiry to establish the causes and circumstances of the disaster and identify any immediate lessons to be learned, and also an expert committee to identify major hazard sites and advise on appropriate measures of control for them.
+The Secretary of State for Employment set up a Court of Inquiry to establish the causes and circumstances of the disaster and identify any immediate lessons to be learned, and an expert committee to identify major hazard sites and advise on appropriate measures of control for them.
 The inquiry, chaired by Roger Parker QC, sat for 70 days in the period September 1974 – February 1975, and took evidence from over 170 witnesses.
 In parallel, an Advisory Committee on Major Hazards was set up to look at the longer-term issues associated with hazardous process plants.